 As a present for my 50th birthday, my other long-suffering half treated me to a surprise trip to Bruges.
-We flew Ryanair from Edinburgh to Brussels International airport (BRU), thereafter changing to the rail network where we took a train to Bruges.
+We flew Ryanair from Edinburgh to Brussels International airport (BRU), thereafter changing to the rail network where we took the rail link to capital of West Flanders.

 We found the service efficient with clean trains and professional staff – a vast difference from what we put up with in the UK.
 On arrival in Bruges, we grabbed a taxi, of which there were plenty directly outside the station who took us to our hotel for the bargain sum of €12.

 In the city centre’s Burg square, the 14th-century Stadhuis (City Hall) has an ornately carved ceiling.
 Nearby, Markt square features the 13th-century belfry with a 47-bell carillon and a nosebleed-inducing 83 metre tower with stunning panoramic views across the city.
 The square has to be one of the prettiest locations in Bruges.
 Designed like a wheel, the main shopping streets run off the central square like spokes.
 On the periphery is where you will find a large number of cafés and restaurants offering outdoor dining and drinking – the perfect place for people watching.

 If you want some more information prior to visiting, the Bruges Tourist Board are an excellent source and can be found here.